Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 sudo sh -c "echo 'Package: *'>/etc/apt/preferences.d/kali.pref; echo 'Pin: release a=kali-rolling'>>/etc/apt/preferences.d/kali.pref; echo 'Pin-Priority: 50'>>/etc/apt/preferences.d/kali.pref"
 ```

-Now, if we update our cache again with `sudo apt update` , we'll see that all of our packages are up-to-date. *Phew!*
+Now, if we update our cache again with `sudo apt update`, we'll see that all of our packages are up-to-date. *Phew!*

 ## Having fun with the added power!
 ---

 ![Thanos saying I have the power](https://c.tenor.com/l1fTQixBIMoAAAAd/avengers-thanos.gif)

-We have the repositories set up and Infinite new possibilities in our hand.
+We have the repositories set up and Infinite new possibilities in our hands.
 But we still have some follow-up process left!

-If we again try to get Nikto with `sudo apt install Nikto` , it will install, but it may not properly install the dependencies.
+If we again try to get Nikto with `sudo apt install Nikto`, it will install, but it may not properly install the dependencies.
 Let's say APT just isn't powerful enough!

 To get around this, we're going to install a more convenient deb manager called *Aptitude* :